seinecle/blog/_posts/2023-05-25-optimizing-speed-of-pairwise-comparisons.md

 In this spirit, so far the project needs:

 - a laptop with 8Gb of RAM
-- Java installed
 - continuous access to the Internet for a period of ~ 24h to retrieve the data from [OpenAlex](https://openalex.org/) (one time operation).

 which means:
 - no server, no database, no GPU, no framework.

-What could be achieved without fancy tooling?
+Are we going to get stuck at the step of pair-wise comparisons, if we don't use any fancy tooling?
 Below is a list of tips that helped speed up computations **by a factor of 20**, the baseline being a double loop using parallel streams.
+It seems we can can continue working on laptop! 😛

 Do check [the resulting code](https://github.com/seinecle/MapsOfScience/blob/c9b979c05e6472fd8f53f9e6b1ef11afa9e620f8/src/main/java/net/clementlevallois/functions/mapsofscience/JournalSimilaritiesComputer.java), which is actually short.